vivishno/azure-triggers-acr/readMe.md

 ### 2. Create repository

-To get started with ML Ops, simply create a new repo based off this template, by clicking on the green "Use this template" button:
+To get started with Azure Triggers in GH, simply create a new repo based off this template, by clicking on the green "Use this template" button:

 <p align="center">
   <img src="https://help.github.com/assets/images/help/repository/use-this-template-button.png" alt="GitHub Template repository" width="700"/>